Victor Charlet

-Victor Charlet (born 19 November 1993) is a French field hockey player who plays as a defender for Belgian club Waterloo Ducks and the French national team.
+Victor Charlet (born 19 November 1993) is a French field hockey player who plays as a defender for French club [polo hockey club] and the French national team.

 Career

 Club hockey

 At club level, Charlet plays for the Waterloo Ducks in the Belgian Hockey League.
 In March 2020, Charlet extended his contract with the club until 2024.

 International hockey

 Under–21

 In 2013, Charlet was a member of the French U–21 side at the FIH Junior World Cup, where he won a silver medal.
+He played a total of 20 U-21 games for France, scoring five goals.

 Senior national team

 Charlet made his debut for the France senior team in 2014.
 He is the current captain of the national team.
 In 2018, he led the team at the FIH World Cup.